heygrady/react-redux-notes/redux-sagas-todos.md

 // you can walk a generator
 // (redux-saga does this for you) function walkTask(task, result = {}) {
-  while (!result.done) {
+  // iterate over the generator object until it is done while (!result.done) {
     result = task.next(result.value) // <-- call next() with the previously yielded value